-My initial interests were always leaning towards arts and crafts, I have been drawing since I was in Kindergarten and by the end of my middle school, I had already explored Paper Crafts, Ceramics, Embroidery, as well as drawing in quite a few mediums like Oil paints, Graphite, Pastels, Pencil, Watercolors etc. By this time, I had also successfully completed both Elementary & Intermediate Drawing exams held by the Maharashtra Government.
+My initial interests were always leaning towards arts and crafts, I have been drawing since I was in Kindergarten.
+By the end of my middle school, I had already explored Paper Crafts, Ceramics, Embroidery, as well as drawing in quite a few mediums like Oil paints, Graphite, Pastels, Pencil, Watercolors etc. By this time, I had also successfully completed both Elementary & Intermediate Drawing exams held by the Maharashtra Government.

 What did you do for graduation/post-graduation?

 I have a bachelor’s in architecture from NIT- Calicut and a Masters in Product Design from National Institute of Design, Ahmedabad.

 What made you choose such an offbeat, unconventional and cool career?